Timing is everything with swimming at The Blow Hole as the seasonal window for swimming is quite short. When Sailors Creek is running high and

 site to not venture off designated walking trails due to the numerous concealed and fragile mine shafts and diggings in the area.

 The marker indicates the location of the car park at The Blowhole.
+If the map is not zoomed in locally, as can occur with some browsers, simply click or tap on "View Larger Map" below.

 If you would like to leave a comment about this swimming hole, please fill in the comment box below.
 I am particularly interested in your